A plate of traditional austrian schnitzel with accompanimentsA plate of traditional austrian schnitzel with accompaniments

 • Refrigerate the meat for at least 30 minutes before breading to help the flour and breadcrumb mixture adhere better to the meat.

-See also How to make chow mein from China?
+See also How to make jambalaya from Louisiana?

 Another important tip is to use the right cut of meat for schnitzel.
 Traditionally, veal is used, but you can also use pork or chicken.
 It’s important to choose a cut that is tender and lean, such as the top round or the loin.
 Avoid using cuts that are too fatty or tough, as they won’t cook evenly and may result in a chewy schnitzel.